BasicPro/craftlist/README.md

 # ![CraftList](app/logo.svg) CraftList - Real-time Todo App

-A modern, real-time todo list application built with Next.js and Supabase.
+A modern, real-time to-do list application built with Next.js and Supabase.
 Create, manage, and organize your tasks with instant updates across all devices.

 ## ✨ Features